mbeckh/cmake-utils/README.md

 ### Inputs for `configure`
 -   `source-dir` - The CMake source directory (optional, defaults to GitHub workspace directory).

--   `build-root` - The root build directory which includes the vcpkg build  folder (optional, defaults to GitHub workspace directory).
+-   `build-root` - The path to the root build directory - relative to GitHub workspace - which includes the vcpkg build folder (optional, defaults to GitHub workspace directory).

 -   `binary-dir` - The CMake binary directory (optional, defaults to GitHub workspace directory).
     default: .

 -   `configuration` - The CMake build type (optional, defaults to `Release`).

--   `extra-args` - Additional arguments which are passed to CMake, e.g. for setting CMake variables.
+-   `extra-args` - Additional arguments which are passed to CMake, e.g. for setting CMake variables (optional).

 ## Visual Studio Integration
 Add one or more external tools within Visual Studio with the following settings: